AI Salary Negotiation Script That Doesn't Sound Robotic

 • Sounds like a script: ask AI to rewrite using only words you would say to a friend.
 Read aloud; cut anything you stumbled on.

-• Anchor is too high or too soft: feed AI the actual market data (Levels.fyi, peer offers) and ask for a number 5-8% above your true target so you have room to land.
+• Anchor is too high or too soft: feed AI the actual market data (Levels.fyi, peer offers) and pin it to the leverage table above so the gap matches your real position.

 • Justification cites a number you cannot back up: replace with one specific you can defend in two more questions.